 Things To Do in BardhamanBardhaman has a few tourist places in and around.
 The temples here which are known as 'deuls' are fine examples of Bengali Hindu architecture and most of them are temples belonging to the Sakta and Vaishnava communities.
 There are also many Shiva temples here.
 The renowned Shrine of Sarvamangala, which is believed to house the remains of Sati's body, is situated in Bardhaman.
 The Meghnad Saha Planetarium named after the famous scientist, the Burdwan Science Centre and the Krishna Sayer Ecological Park are places which are popular and frequently visited.
 The Maithon dam and the Kon Kaleswari Kali Mandir are also well known landmarks in Bardhaman.
 The Botanical and Zoological garden called the Golap Bag, or the Garden of Rose was set up by King Bijoy Chand Mahatab and is a site which is popular as a place to spend a day out.
 The Curzon Gate also known as Vijay Toran, the beautiful Hawa Mahal in Golapbag, and the Tomb of Sher Afgan are popular sites which attract tourists with their history.

 The culture in Bardhaman is a mix of a different customs and traditions.
 The Bardhaman Utsav is an annual festival, which is held in the month of January.
-Organised by the Bardhaman Muncipal Corporation, the 13th edition of the festival will be held from 21st – 29th January, 2012.
-Cultural programmes including, dance, recitals and music will be performed everyday by local artists as well as others from different regions of the state from 5:00 pm at the Utsav Maidan in Shankharipukur.
-Dance and drawing competitions have also been organised on 22nd January for children and school students.
+Organised by the Bardhaman Municipal Corporation, the 13th edition of the festival will be held from 21st – 29th January, 2012.
+Cultural programmes including, dance, recitals and music will be performed everyday by local artists as well as others from different regions of the state from 5:00 pm at the Utsav Maidan in Shankhari Pukur.
+Dance and drawing competitions are also organised on 22nd January for children and school students.